-“I think most women are really underprepared for the challenges that breastfeeding can bring for them and for their babies,” says Kelsey Stevens, R.N., a board-certified lactation consultant at Northwest Hospital & Medical Center, which has earned the Baby-Friendly designation for its work promoting and supporting breastfeeding.
+“I think most women are really underprepared for the challenges that breastfeeding can bring for them and for their babies,” says Kelsey Stevens, a board-certified lactation consultant at the Childbirth Center at UW Medical Center – Northwest, which has earned the Baby-Friendly designation for its work promoting and supporting breastfeeding.

 While Washington’s breastfeeding rates are well above the national average — 92.4 percent of babies have been breastfed compared to 83.2 percent — that doesn’t mean it’s easy.

 “You used to grow up seeing your mom, sisters, aunts and cousins doing it, and it was a skill you learned without knowing,” Stevens explains.
 “Now first-time moms are going in lacking a lot of those skills.
 Many have never seen a woman breastfeed other than something they read or practice in a class.”

 That lack of familiarity — plus a variety of other factors like anatomy, milk supply and your support system — often results in unexpected baby-feeding difficulties.
 Some moms eventually forgo breastfeeding after struggling for a few weeks or months.

 But it’s not all spilled milk.
 Breastfeeding is incredibly rewarding and very much worth the effort.

 Studies show that breastfeeding has long-term health benefits for babies and their moms, and it’s a one-of-a-kind bonding experience that only you can share with your little one.